 He asks Brother Tarp what people in the Brotherhood actually think of him.
 Brother Tarp responds that they all know he's doing good work.

-The narrator takes the file and quickly tests its use as a knuckle ring.
+The narrator takes the link and quickly tests its use as a knuckle ring.
 The narrator reflects that he doesn't even really want it, but feels that it is an honor to receive it from Brother Tarp.

 The conversation has given the narrator a renewed confidence.